NICTA/revrand/README.rst

 Bayesian Linear Regression Example ..................................

-Here is a very quick example of how to use Bayesian linear regression with SGD optimisation of the likelihood noise, regulariser and basis function parameters.
+Here is a very quick example of how to use Bayesian linear regression with optimisation of the likelihood noise, regulariser and basis function parameters.
 Assuming we already have training noisy targets ``y``, inputs ``X``, and some query inputs ``Xs`` (as well as the true noiseless function